apache/druid/docs/content/querying/lookups.md

 |`group.id`|Group ID, auto-assigned for publish-subscribe model and cannot be overridden|`UUID.randomUUID().toString()`|
 |`auto.offset.reset`|Setting to get the entire kafka rename stream.
 Cannot be overridden|`smallest`|

-## Testing the kafka rename functionality
+## Testing the Kafka rename functionality

 To test this setup, you can send key/value pairs to a kafka stream via the following producer console:

 `./bin/kafka-console-producer.sh --property parse.key=true --property key.separator="->" --broker-list localhost:9092 --topic testTopic`